Justice League: Tropes M to Z

 - Superman destroying Lexor city while fighting with Captain Marvel in "Clash."

 - Ninja Pirate Zombie Robot: Blackhawk Island is protected by, among other things, Flying Robot Gunsharks.
+In "The Once And Future Thing, Part 1," Batman, Green Lantern, and Wonder Woman end up fighting cowboys who are riding on robot dinosaurs.

 - No Body Left Behind: A couple of times most notably in "Destroyer."